Using Satellite Images

 Before visiting a lake you’ve never skated on before, it can be useful to search for recent satellite images of the lake.
 Satellites pass over New England every few days, and if the skies are cloud-free, crystal-clear images can be obtained.

-As of April 2024, the best images can be found on the Sentinel Hub EO Browser by following these steps:
+As of November 2025, some of the best images can be found on the Sentinel Hub EO Browser by following these steps:

 1. Go to this link to see New Hampshire’s Lakes Region: https://apps.sentinel-hub.com/eo-browser/?zoom=11&lat=43.62663&lng=-71.58417